farm-ng/amiga-dev-kit/website/docs/reference/faq.md

   it easy for you to submit any bug reports you may be having via the farm-ng-amiga Github.
     <br/><br/>
-    - You can find more details at: <a href="https://github.com/farm-ng/farm-ng-amiga/issues/new/choose">Create a Bug Report</a>.
+    - You can find more details at: <a href="https://github.com/farm-ng/farm-ng-amiga/issues/new/choose">
+      Create a Bug Report</a>.
     </div>
 </details>